paritytech/nohash-hasher/README.md

 write-calls will cause errors (debug builds check this and panic if a violation of this API contract is detected).

+Besides the the built-in integers, custom types can be used with `NoHashHasher` too.
+See the `IsEnabled` trait for details.

 ## License

 Licensed under either of